docker/docs/get-started/part5.md

 running in concert on multiple machines.

 Here in part 5, you'll reach the top of the hierarchy of distributed
 applications: the **stack**.
-A stack is a group of interelated services that share dependencies, and can be orchestrated and scaled together.
+A stack is a group of interrelated services that share dependencies, and can be orchestrated and scaled together.
 A single stack is capable of defining and coordinating the functionality of an entire application (though very complex applications may want to use multiple stacks).